VinceRao/AirGlobal/README.md

 It is available at https://syuanivy.github.io/AirGlobal/

-The code can be found in the branch: "final" of this repository
+The code can be found in the branch: "final" of this repository.
+Data, Libraries, html templates, JS, data model, can be found in folders with relevant names.
+Other branches have work that may not be included in the final product of this project.

-Its features include the following parts:
+Its final features include the following parts:

 ### An Intro Page